Increased productivity, safety and security in farming operations

 KENWOOD NXDN

-With millions of devices in use, KENWOOD's ITU-R accepted, spectrum-efficient NEXEDGE® NXDN™ Common Air Interface (CAI), is proven to deliver innovative, flexible and spectrum-efficient digital conventional and trunked radio solutions to meet the demands of today's radio users alongside a multitude of advanced voice and data features.
+With millions of devices in use, KENWOOD's ITU-R-accepted, spectrum-efficient NEXEDGE® NXDN™ Common Air Interface (CAI) is proven to deliver innovative, flexible, and spectrum-efficient digital conventional and trunked radio solutions that meet the demands of today's radio users alongside a multitude of advanced voice and data features.

 Find out more ►